 “The short answer, Agent Hendon, is no. We did not build those boards.
 Did you find orders, parts purchases, and other evidence of the manufacture of these boards?”

 “No, we did not.
-The only evidence on the Boardcraft system was your request for a quote and the schematics and board design files needed.
-We think leaving this on their system was a mistake; it should have been deleted with all other evidence of building these boards.”
+The only evidence on the Boardcraft system was your request for a quote and the needed schematics and board design files.
+We think leaving this on their system was a mistake.”

 “You should have gone into science fiction writing, Ms. Hendon.
 You’ve woven a delightful conspiracy theory here.
 The only problem is that there’s a simple explanation.

-I had all BART circuit design files available as part of our work with their station display systems.
+All BART circuit design files were available for our work with their station display systems.
 I wanted to evaluate the cost and capabilities of the Boardcraft Engineering company, so I chose a reasonably complicated BART circuit board for my evaluation and removed most of the labeling to protect my customer.
-I asked for a quote, determined that their price and capabilities were acceptable,, and started doing business with them.
+I asked for a quote, determined their price and capabilities were acceptable, and started doing business with them.
 So, Special Agent Hendon, my response to your conjecture, colloquially put, is ‘nice try, sweety pie.”

-Carolina, trained to not react to such blatant sexism and hostility, maintained her resting face smile.
+Carolina, trained not to react to such blatant sexism and hostility, maintained her resting face smile.

 “Here’s where we are, Doctor Morton.
 There are fifty BART stations and about six hundred turnstiles.
-Our inspections of a couple of stations indicate that counterfeits are installed in every turnstile.
+Our inspections of a couple of stations indicate that someone installed counterfeits in every turnstile.
 BART usually has only fifty turnstile circuit boards stocked for maintenance replacement.
 It will take many months to purchase new units and replace them.

 In the interim, we had an electronics consultant design a WiFi board to replace the ones at the BART stations.
-This WiFi board, using off-the-shelf components, will intercept your modified WiFi stream and do two things: route legitimate fare transactions to BART’s bank and route the skimming data to the proverbial bit bucket.
+Using off-the-shelf components, this WiFi board will intercept your modified WiFi stream and do two things: route legitimate fare transactions to BART’s bank and skim data to the proverbial bit bucket.

 My cybercrime team in Washington has fifty of these boards programmed and tested.
 We will ship them to San Francisco this weekend and installed Monday night.
-Whoever is profiting from this skimming operation will find their revenue endlose by next Tuesday.
+Whoever profits from this skimming operation will lose their revenue by next Tuesday.
 We know it was you, Morton.
 The entirety of the FBI is working to prove it.”

 “We ran an interesting experiment before our raid, Dr. Morton,” Joe Wolvingham said.
 “We took the design files of a complicated Raspberry Pi Plus board from a Manhattan manufacturer, modified the design files to reflect a bogus FBI company, and submitted the design online for bids by Boardcraft Engineering and CS Manufacture in Mexicali, the company that builds BART’s boards.
 Guess what we found?
 The Boardcraft board was one-third the Mexicali company's price, and that’s a Mexican company.

-There’s only one explanation: slave labor at the Naperville plant; Slave labor, here in America.
+There’s only one explanation: slave labor at the Naperville plant.
+Slave labor here in America.
 My conclusion: you set up a company to manufacture your boards inexpensively and secretly, a perfect criminal collaboration!”

 “Jesus H. Christ, D’Marcus!”
 Tony Sipelli said, his face flushed with indignation.
 “How long are you going to let this farce go on?
 You’ve let Cal Tech Tinker Belle over there weave a colorful conspiracy theory without any evidence whatsoever to support it.
 You know damn well that none of which you’ve said will hold up in court.
 You, Barrister Wolvingham, should know this.”